MLP

 Enter Now

-After both sides entered a spending war to sign players earlier this year, it's no surprise that the financial burden needs to lessened.
+After both sides entered a spending war to sign players earlier this year, it's no surprise that the financial burden needs to be lessened.

 But that speculation wasn't unique to PicklePod.
 It doesn't take a financial guru to recognize that allocating $15 million per year for extremely inflated, well above-market salaries isn't the most fiscally conservative strategy for a startup that's burning cash.

 Theoretically, this move paves the way for a more sustainable model and makes the organizations less reliant on raising more capital.
+As highlighted in this overview of the financial pressures facing pro pickleball, the issue of inflated contracts had been building for some time.

 But how will the players respond?